miladBann/SafeBreach/README.md

 4- in the client folder open the terminal and type "npm install --force"" to get all the dependencies.
 5- navigate to the server folder and open the terminal and type "npm run start:dev" to run the backend server.
 6- navigate to the client folder and open the terminal and type "npm start" to run the frontend server".
-7- if you want to add more devices or events you can add it to the tracking_events.json file that's in the root of the server folder and you will see the new device and/or event appear in the frontend in real-time.
-8- the assigmnet didn't require to add a feature to add events from the frontend and send it to the backend, but both sides are designed to handle that task in case it gets added in the future.
-8- that's it, the app is ready to be used.
+7- that's it, the app is ready to be used.

 ---------------------------------------